Sensor Sight is a new integration combining Meraki MV Cameras and the MT sensors together to bring a cohesive user experience between both products.

 Requirements and Capabilities

-The minimum requirements for setting up the integration are at least 1 2nd Gen MV Camera and any of the MT sensors.
+The minimum requirements for setting up the integration are at least 1 2nd Gen or 3rd MV Camera and any of the MT sensors.
 The supported MVs are as listed below

 Before we dive into the setup itself, let's explore how MV and MTs are mapped to each other.